Food and green waste collection on the West Coast

 West Coasters were encouraged to participate in the region-wide food and green waste survey in July 2024 to understand people's current attitudes and behaviours.

 We received 478 survey responses from people living across the three West Coast Districts.
-266 responses were from people living in the Grey District, 122 were from people living in Buller, 87 Westland residents responded, and three did not provide a location.
+Two hundred sixty-six responses were from people living in the Grey District, 122 were from people living in Buller, 87 Westland residents responded, and three did not provide a location.

 Key findings from the survey were: